Butler County High School

 Butler County High School is a four-year public high school in Morgantown, Kentucky, United States.
+It is the sole high school in the Butler County School system.
 The principal is Stoye Young.

 History

-The school was established in 1952 following the consolidation of the county's rural high schools prior to the 1952-53 academic year.
+Established in 1952, the school was a result of the consolidation of the county's rural high schools in preparation for the 1952–53 academic year.

 Athletics

 The Butler County High School athletic teams are known as the Bears.
 The school colors are blue and white.
 All teams compete under the authority of the KHSAA.

-The boys and girls basketball teams compete in a division that includes Edmonson County, Whitesville Trinity, Grayson County High School basketball teams.
-The football team competes in the KHSAA at the class 3A level, with Edmonson County and Grayson County High Schools serving as the main rivals.
+The boys and girls basketball teams compete in a division that includes Edmonson County, Ohio County, Grayson County High School basketball teams.
+The football program, which begun in 1966, competes in the KHSAA at the class 3A level, with Edmonson County and Grayson County High Schools serving as the main rivals.
+The team played their home games on a now-former football field behind Morgantown Elementary until 1996.
+The team began playing on the school's current football field on campus in 1997.

-All of Butler County High School's football, baseball, softball, and basketball events are broadcast by locally based radio station WLBQ, which broadcasts at 1570 AM and on 101.5 and 103.5 FM via translators W268CE and W278DA, respectively.
+All of Butler County High School's football, baseball, softball, and basketball events are broadcast by locally based radio station WLBQ, which broadcasts at 1570 AM and, since the 2010s, on translator stations W268CE (101.5 FM) and W278DA (103.5 FM).

 Band

-The marching band competes around the state at KMEA sanction competitions (the Marching Band is classified as Class 2A) each year starting from August and ending in October.
+The marching band competes around the state at KMEA sanction competitions (the Marching Band is classified as Class 3A) each year starting from August and ending in October.
 The band's main rivalry is with the Edmonson County High School Marching Band.
 The band performs at football games for halftime entertainment.
 The band also plays at Basketball games and or any district/state tournaments.
+The band's best record came in 2014, placing 6th at the KMEA semifinals.
+The previous record was in 2011 when the band placed 7th at KMEA semifinals competition.